jtabbert/vault-backed-aws-creds/README.md

 **The Instruqt track uses AWS credentials stored in the KV secrets engine.
 In this guide the setup script enables the AWS secrets engine and allow us to demo dynamic credentials.**

 1. Complete the track up until the challenge "Set required environment variables in TFC".
 This is currently required because skipping is not enabled on the track.
-You will need to create the "networking" workspace with the academy org, this is only to advance forward it will not be used once created.
+You will need to create the "networking" workspace with the academy org.
+The academy org will have a name similar to **acdmy-vault-creds-gbt2wtcmg1ns** and is created automatically.
+Creating the "networking" workspace is only to progress forward in the track and it will not be used for anything.

 2. Create an environment variable called TFC_ORG
 ```